Nikvasil/DEEMa/README.md

-# Web page of Industrial Data Management guys in DEEMa team.
+# Website of the team "DEEMa"
+Course Planspiel Web Engineering WS22/23

 ## NOTE: this is a project of students from TU Chemnitz, Germany